Genivia/ugrep/README.md

                   otherwise.

            -M MAGIC, --file-magic=MAGIC
-                  Only files matching the signature pattern `MAGIC' are  searched.
+                  Only files matching the signature pattern  MAGIC  are  searched.
                   The  signature "magic bytes" at the start of a file are compared to the `MAGIC' regex pattern.
 When matching, the file  will  be searched.
 This option may be repeated and may be combined with options -O and -t to expand the search.
-This  option  is  rela- tively  slow as every file on the search path is read to compare `MAGIC'.
+This  option  is  rela- tively  slow as every file on the search path is read to compare MAGIC.

            -m NUM, --max-count=NUM
                   Stop reading the input after NUM  matches  for  each  file  pro-